The only recruiter who exclusively places Founding AEs

 Why this is different

-Gets deep on the product before approaching a single candidate.
+Deep on the product before approaching anyone.

 How it works